2024 NSW

 A keynote presentation from Brenda Matthews, Author, Founder and Director, sharing stories of healing and unity that will inspire you to strengthen your role in supporting communities which shaped her documentary released on Netflix – ‘The Last Daughter’.

-Peer Parent Family Advocacy Research
+Peer Parent Family Advocacy (PPFA) Research

 Karina Maxwell